 Subsection 13.2(2)(a) requires registrants to make inquiries if they have cause for concern about a client's reputation.
 The registrant must make all reasonable inquiries necessary to resolve the concern.
-This includes making a reasonable effort to determine, for example, the nature of the client's business or the identity of beneficial owners where the client is a corporation, partnership or trust.
-See subsection 13.2(3) for additional guidance on identifying clients that are corporations, partnerships or trusts.
+This includes making a reasonable effort to determine, for example, the nature of the client's business.